 Substitute For Pumpkin Pie Spice

 If you don’t have pumpkin pie spice in your pantry or don’t want to purchase it, you can just use individual spices instead.
-Sub in ½ teaspoon of cinnamon, and ¼ tsp each of nutmeg and ginger and ⅛ tsp cloves.
+Sub in ½ teaspoon of cinnamon, and ¼ teaspoon each of nutmeg and ginger and ⅛ teaspoon cloves.

 How To Store The Cheesecakes